backtracks/open-podcast-analytics/README.md

     - [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8) strings, such as 音频, can be encoded in `base64` if converted to bytes first, which opens up the protocol for use with values from different languages.
     - Encoding potential querystring parameter values as `base64` eliminates the need to also [`url encode`](https://en.wikipedia.org/wiki/Percent-encoding) or escape the value(s)
     - A light amount of obfuscation of the data
+- *How do I know `base64` encode data?*
+  - Most modern programming languages have built-in support for `base64` encoding and for languages and environments like `JavaScript/Node`, there are open source modules and libraries that can perform the `base64` encoding and decoding.
+- *How do I know if my `base64` encoded data is padded correctly?*
+  - The [`mod`](https://en.wikipedia.org/wiki/Modulo_operation) 4 of a base64 encoded string should be 0 and if the result is not 0 then there's some missing padding in the encoding algorithm.
+This may seem crazy, but often this just means your encoding algorithm just needs to add equal signs `=` at the end of the string until the `mod 4` of the encoded string equals 0.
 - *Is there a recommended querystring parameter to use for data in a `GET` request?*
   - Yes, it is recommended to use `d` as the querystring parameter due to brevity (`d` = `data`).
 - *How do I send multiple events in one request?*